020 7650 1200

 • Refused to offer you a pay rise or promotion because you requested flexible working – another possible example of discrimination.

-Before making a flexible working claim, it’s beneficial to try and mitigate the situation with your employer.
+Before making a flexible working claim, it’s beneficial to try and resolve the situation with your employer.
 This may include asking for an appeal and holding a meeting to see if a compromise can be met.

 We can help clients challenge flexible working refusals to encourage employers to change their decisions and maintain the working relationship.
-If that’s not possible, we can advise you on the whether the refusal was unlawful and how best way to secure compensation.
+If that’s not possible, we can advise you on whether the refusal was unlawful and how best to secure compensation.

 Flexible working FAQs